Here's What's Missing In Content Marketing: Content As A Service

 The Financial Times, my former employer, provides a financial news service.
 Look around at all the media services media companies provide, from stamp collecting to the latest developments in Washington, DC.

 24-hr corporate newsrooms

 Companies need to move beyond content marketing and produce a media service.
-No one, including the executives of a large company, want a company newsroom that just produces media about itself.
+No one, including the executives of a large company, want an online newsroom that just produces media about itself.